SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/graphics/HowTo_RenderModel.md

 ---
-title: Rendering a Model with a Basic Effect
+title: How to render a Model using a Basic Effect
 description: Demonstrates how to rotate a group of sprites around a single point.
 ---